Canon Filmmaker Award Program

 - All submitted films must be feature length, and in special cases, short films will be considered.

 - Applicants must be current Film Independent Members.

-Applications for the Canon Filmmaker Award are OPEN
+Applications for the Canon Filmmaker Award Program are currently closed

 How to Apply

 Applicants must apply online and submit the following materials for consideration:

 - Cover letter explaining your interest in the award and why you feel the Canon camera package is best suited to your production needs and artistic vision